 What Is Friction?

-Friction describes the force between two surfaces when you try to move one across the other.
-The force resists motion, and in most cases the force acts in the opposite direction to the motion.
+Friction describes the resistive contact force between two surfaces when you try to move one across the other.
+This force resists motion, and in most cases the force acts in the opposite direction to the motion.
 Down at the molecular level, when you press two surfaces together, minor imperfections in each surface can interlock, and there may be attractive forces between the molecules of one material and the other.
 These factors make it harder to move them past each other.
 You don’t work at this level when you calculate the force of friction, though.
-For everyday situations, physicists group all of these factors together in the “coefficient” μ.
+For everyday situations, physicists group all of these factors together in the coefficient of friction μ.

 Calculating the Force of Friction

-The “normal” force describes the force that the surface an object is resting on (or is pressed onto) exerts on the object.
-For a still object on a flat surface, the force must exactly oppose the force due to gravity, otherwise the object would move, according to Newton’s laws of motion.
-The “normal” force (N) is the name for the force that does this.
+The normal force describes the force that the surface an object is resting on (or is pressed onto) exerts on the object.
+For a still object on a horizontal surface, the force must exactly oppose the force due to gravity, otherwise the object would move, according to Newton’s second law of motion.
+The normal force N is the name for the force that does this.

 The normal force can be simply described in most cases by: